nrennie/nrennie.rbind.io/content/links/index.md

 * [Thinging about maps and ice cream](https://www.jumpingrivers.com/blog/2021-thinking-about-maps-and-ice-cream/). *Jumping Rivers*.
 December 2021.
 Creating 30 maps for the 30 Day Map Challenge in November 2021 was indeed a challenge, but over the course of the month I developed a process for approaching the problem.
 This blog post will focus on the thought process behind creating maps rather than the technical aspects of writing the code.

+### R Packages

+Full documentation for the public R packages I have created is available at [nrennie.github.io](https://nrennie.github.io/).

 #### R Shiny applications

 * [aRt](https://nrennie35.shinyapps.io/nrennie_aRt/).